Bound by Corruption by BelovedStranger

 Open your eyes.
 Watch them fall.
 I do this for you.

-Her eyes popped open, only to witness him claw out another bandit’s neck, blood splattering across his white haori.
+Her eyes popped open, only to witness him claw out another bandit’s throat, blood splattering across his white haori.
 He was already turning to attack another who was running away, screaming, before his cry was cut off by an awful gurgling sound.
 He fell, unmoving upon the ground.
 Other men tried to run with fearful screams that were horrible to hear.

 Kagome was forced to watch as Sesshomaru used his green whip to corral them all together again, then witnessed their gory demise.